IsaiahSavage/faithlink-mvp/docs/wiki/project-proposal.md

   - The user should be able to access the Resources page from the bottom tabs.
   - The user should be able to view or access a resource from the Resources page.
   - The user should be able to search for a topic from the Resources page.
-  - **SHOULD HAVE**: The user should be able to filter search results by topic (e.g., Faith, Anxiety, Relationships, Health, etc.).
+  - _SHOULD HAVE_: The user should be able to filter search results by topic (e.g., Faith, Anxiety, Relationships, Health, etc.).
-- [ ] Life Group specific content (i.e., resources, contact info, prayer requests, group updates)
+- [ ] Group specific content (i.e., resources, contact info, prayer requests, group updates)
-  - The user should be able to access the Life Groups page from the Home page.
+  - The user should be able to access the groups page from the Home page.
-  - The user should be able to see the Life Group they are a part of from the Life Groups page.
+  - The user should be able to see the group they are a part of from the groups page.
-  - The user should be able to view content specific to their Life Group from the Life Groups page.
+  - The user should be able to view content specific to their group from the groups page.
-  - The user should be prompted to learn more about Life Groups if they are not a part of one.
+  - The user should be prompted to learn more about groups if they are not a part of one.
-  - The user should be able to submit a prayer request to their Life Group.
+  - The user should be able to submit a prayer request to their group.
-  - The user should be able to view prayer requests from fellow Life Group members.
+  - The user should be able to view prayer requests from fellow group members.
-  - _SHOULD HAVE_: The user should be able to sign up for a Life Group from the Life Groups page during sign ups.
+  - _SHOULD HAVE_: The user should be able to sign up for a group from the Group page during sign up periods.
 - [ ] Prayer timer for both guided and unguided prayer
   - The user should be able to access the Prayer page from the bottom tabs.
   - The user should be able to select a prayer length.